 Today we’d like to share with you the story of Ted Thomas – or ‘SuperTed’ as he’s affectionately known by many – and his family, comprising dad Andrew, mum Amanda, and big sister Elsie, from Driffield, East Yorkshire.

-Joining a ‘top 100 club’ is so often a positive experience, but as you begin to let the truth of this despicable news sink in and realise that neuroblastoma ‘only affects 100 children in the UK each year’, you instantly recognise and feel the pain of all those other ‘lucky parents’ who have had to endure this moment, and the tens of thousands who have learned news of other afflictions with a similar magnitude and varying, equally horrific, potential outcomes for their children.’
+“Joining a ‘top 100 club’ is so often a positive experience, but as you begin to let the truth of this despicable news sink in and realise that neuroblastoma ‘only affects 100 children in the UK each year’, you instantly recognise and feel the pain of all those other parents who have had to endure this moment.”

 Just the day before Ted was taken into hospital, Andrew, who was taking part in Movember at the time, had spoken at a school about the likelihood we all face of being touched by cancer at some point – but never dreamed of what would happen just the following day.
-By January 2021, at just under nine months old, Ted had already received two rounds of chemotherapy and by March, another two, totalling four, with an operation to remove the tumour following in April.

-Andrew continues, ‘We went from watching a game of rugby to 24 hours later being in Leeds, 50 odd miles away, and from having two healthy, happy babies to one of them fighting for his life.
-We didn’t see this coming.’
+Andrew continues, “We went from watching a game of rugby to 24 hours later being in Leeds, 50 odd miles away, and from having two healthy, happy babies to one of them fighting for his life.
+We didn’t see this coming.”

 Incredibly, whilst experiencing this whirlwind, Andrew decided to fundraise for Candlelighters, rallying friends and family to set up ‘Super Ted’s Miles’.
 In September, the team will be taking on the Leeds Half Marathon, and in the meantime, they’ve been training intensely – completing a ‘virtual’ half marathon last month.

-Andrew said, ‘God forbid it should ever happen to you, but if it does, we certainly pray that the Candlelighters staff are there to meet you and help keep the light burning for whatever the duration of your collective ‘stay’.
+Andrew said, “God forbid it should ever happen to you, but if it does, we certainly pray that the Candlelighters staff are there to meet you and help keep the light burning for whatever the duration of your collective ‘stay’.
 After all, this is not just about Ted.
 Any child of a close family member, friend, or work colleague could stumble unwittingly into this disease, and they will undoubtedly rely on the skill, love and care of this fabulous charity.
-It is safe to say; we would not have coped as well as we hopefully are doing without them.
+It is safe to say; we would not have coped as well as we hopefully are doing without them.”

 So far, Andrew and the rest of the ‘Super Ted’s Miles’ team have raised over a staggering £27,000 for Candlelighters, for which we are so grateful.
 This amount will make an amazing difference to lots of children and families and could fund all of our children’s talking therapies and sibling groups for a whole year.